Kidesth/Election-analysis/README.md

         Raymon Anthony Doane candidate has 3.1% percent of the total votes and has (11,606) number of votes.

-    Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+   -**Which candidate won the election, what was their vote count, and what was their percentage of the total votes?**

         Diana DeGette won the election, and she has 272,892 votes and she got 73.8% percent votes form the total votes.

         Diana DeGette is the winner.

-		3:3 Election audit Summary
+   #### 3:3 Election audit Summary

        The election audit’s purpose is to determine whether the votes were counted properly, or the proper procedure was followed for the election.
     We want to show a technique commonly used by programmers to write steps of their code, which is called pseudocode.
 The statements of the proposal